NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 Each RCP corresponds to certain socio-economic assumptions:

-- **RCP2.6** - Low emissions: .
-Here radiative forcing reaches 3.1 W/m2 before it returns to 2.6 W/m2 by 2100.
+- **RCP2.6** - Low emissions: here radiative forcing reaches 3.1 W/m2 before it returns to 2.6 W/m2 by 2100.
 In order to reach such forcing levels, ambitious greenhouse gas emissions reductions would be required over time.

 - **RCP4.5** - Intermediate emissions: here radiative forcing is stabilised shortly after year 2100, consistent with a future with relatively ambitious emissions reductions.